 Sub System Benchmarks (Storage, Audio and Networking)

-To test the on-board audio on the Z390 Maximus XI Apex, we use the Rightmark Audio Analyzer benchmark.
+To test the on-board audio on the Z390 Aorus Pro, we use the Rightmark Audio Analyzer benchmark.
 However, before we run the benchmark, we must test the DPC, or Deferred Procedure Call latency.
-The DPC is checked to ensure the audio can produce usable results in Rightmark.
+The DPC is checked to ensure the audio can produce useable results in Rightmark.
 DPC, or Deferred Procedure Call latency, is a Windows function that handles driver efficiency and allows high-priority tasks to defer required, but lower-priority tasks for later execution.
 We use LatencyMon to test the DPC Latency.

-We had LatencyMon run for a little over 12 minutes.
-The highest reported ISR routine execution time was 136.24.
-The highest reported DCP routine execution was 140.34.
+I left LatencyMon run for a little over 5 minutes.
+The highest interrupt to process latency was 309.47.
+The highest reported ISR routine execution time was 329.67.
+The highest reported DCP routine execution was 710.61.
 At the 4000 microseconds, the system will be unsuitable for real-time audio playback.
 Since both results were under this range, we can continue to Rightmark Audio Analyzer.
-Now, I’m not going to lie.
-I was expecting far better results in the Rightmark Audio Analyzer than I achieved.
-The sample chart below shows what very good and excellent results look like.